carevicm/arbutuscollege-react-coding/react_intro/README.md

 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: react_intro
-File: task_2/dashboard/src/, task_2/dashboard/src/utils.js, task_2/dashboard/src/Notifications.js, task_2/dashboard/src/Notifications.css
+File: task_2/dashboard/src/utils.js, task_2/dashboard/src/Notifications.jsx, task_2/dashboard/src/Notifications.css
-Please review your task manually with the following checklist in task_2/dashboard/src/utils.js, there is a getLatestNotification function that returns <strong>Urgent requirement</strong> - complete by EOD

-0/10 pts
+1/1 pt
-4. Create basic tests with four tests mandatory in task_3/dashboard/src/utils.test.js:
+6. Create basic tests with four tests mandatory
+Score: 100.00% (Checks completed: 100.00%)
+in task_3/dashboard/src/utils.spec.js:

+Use Jest to test whether these 3 functions returned the desired output:

 Write a test to check that the function getFullYear returns the correct year (be careful to not create a time bomb) Write a test to check that getFooterCopy returns the correct string when the argument is true or false Write a test checking the returned string for getLatestNotification
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: react_intro
-File: task_3/dashboard/src/utils.test.js
+File: task_3/dashboard/src/utils.spec.js
-Please review your task manually with the following checklist in task_3/dashboard/src/utils.test.js, there is a test to verify that getFullYear returns the correct year

-0/4 pts
+8/3 pts
-5. Install Enzyme
-mandatory
-Install Enzyme with npm
-Create a file named setupTests.js and configure the adapter for Enzyme
-Repo:

-GitHub repository: arbutuscollege-react-coding
-Directory: react_intro
-File: task_3/dashboard/src/setupTests.js

-0/1 pt
-6. Create React tests
-mandatory
-in task_3/dashboard/src/App.test.js create four tests:

-test that App renders without crashing verify that App renders a div with the class App-header verify that App renders a div with the class App-body verify that App renders a div with the class App-footer in task_3/dashboard/src/Notifications.test.js create three tests

-test that Notifications renders without crashing verify that Notifications renders three list items verify that Notifications renders the text Here is the list of notifications
+7. Test the notifications list mandatory in task_3/dashboard/src/Notifications.spec.js create the following tests

+Add a test to check the existing of the notifications title Here is the list of notifications Add a test to check the existing of the button element Verify there are 3 li elements as notifications rendered as in the shared screenshot Check whenever the close button is clicked it log Close button has been clicked string
 Requirements:

-When running the test suites, you should see the following result You must use shallow rendering to write the React tests Test Suites: 3 passed, 3 total
+When running the test suites, you should see the following result You must use shallow rendering to write the React tests
-Tests: 11 passed, 11 total
+Tips:

+Take a look at the resources above to see how RTL (React testing library) handle user events.
+Use the fireEvent api to fire an event click
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: react_intro
-File: task_3/dashboard/src/App.test.js, task_3/dashboard/src/Notifications.test.js
+File: task_3/dashboard/src/Notifications.spec.js
-Please review your task manually with the following checklist in task_3/dashboard/src/App.test.js, uses shallow to test app rendering without crashes
+Please review your task manually with the following checklist in task_3/dashboard/src/App.test.js, has test for .App-header div

-0/8 pts
+1/8 pts
+8. Deploy to a GitHub page
-7. Deploy to a GitHub page
+Deploy to a GitHub page
-mandatory
-Deploy your application to GitHub Pages using gh-pages branch and create-react-app
+Deploy your application to GitHub Pages using gh-pages branch.

 Your application should be working correctly when accessing the GitHub URL.

 Add URLs here:
 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: react_intro
 File: task_4/
 Please review your task manually with the following checklist Link to github pages is functional, application works correctly

-0/1 pt
+2/1 pt
-8. Create a project using Webpack mandatory
-Without reusing create-react-app or the code from the previous exercise, start a brand new npm project

-Reusing what you learned during the Webpack module:

-Set up a system to output a bundle.js file in a dist folder Set up a dev server with hot reloading
-Create a src folder that will contain your Javascript Set up a simple html file in the dist folder that will import the bundle file in the body tag.
-Install and configure the various plugins to support:

-inline source map
-style loader
-css loader
-image webpack loader
-Repo:

-GitHub repository: arbutuscollege-react-coding
-Directory: react_intro
-File: task_5/dashboard/config/webpack.config.js, task_5/dashboard/dist/index.html, task_5/dashboard/src/index.js

-0/2 pts
-9. Install Babel
+9. Reorganize the files
 mandatory
-Install Babel, and in task_5/dashboard/.babelrc, add the presets for preset-env and preset-react Add a babel-loader to the Webpack configuration so you can support js and jsx files Import the files that you wrote in the previous task.
-All the Javascript and React code should be within the src folder At this point, running webpack-dev-server should correctly execute your code, and you should be able to see the dashboard like in the last task

-Repo:

-GitHub repository: arbutuscollege-react-coding
-Directory: react_intro
-File: task_5/dashboard/.babelrc, task_5/dashboard/config/webpack.config.js
-Please review your task manually with the following checklist in task_5/dashboard/.babelrc, preset-env and preset-react presets exist

-0/4 pts
-10. Reorganize the files
-mandatory
+Score: 100.00% (Checks completed: 100.00%)
 Let’s reorganize the files in our project:

-Every file related to the App, should be within a App folder Every file related to the Notifications, should be within a Notifications folder Every file related to the utils functions, should be within a utils folder Every asset file should be within the assets folder Set up the favicon.ico in the dist folder
+Every file related to the App, should be within a App folder Every file related to the Notifications, should be within a Notifications folder Every file related to the utils functions, should be within a utils folder Every asset file should be within the assets folder Set up the favicon.ico in the public folder
-Webpack config file should be within a config folder if it isn’t already
-Repo:

-GitHub repository: arbutuscollege-react-coding
-Directory: react_intro
-File: task_5/dashboard/src/App/App.css, task_5/dashboard/src/App/App.js, task_5/dashboard/src/App/App.test.js, task_5/dashboard/src/Notifications/Notifications.css, task_5/dashboard/src/Notifications/Notifications.js, task_5/dashboard/src/Notifications/Notifications.test.js, task_5/dashboard/src/utils/utils.js, task_5/dashboard/src/utils/utils.test.js, task_5/dashboard/config/webpack.config.js, task_5/dashboard/src/assets/holberton-logo.jpg, task_5/dashboard/dist/favicon.ico

-0/1 pt
-11. Testing
-mandatory
-Install Jest and Enzyme to run your test suites

-move the setupTests.js file to config folder if you have not already

 Requirements:

-Your package.json should have the two following scripts:
-    "start": "webpack-dev-server --mode development --config config/webpack.config.js",
-    "test": "jest"
-Running the first script should start your dev server and build without any error Running the second script should start your test suites and pass for each test
+Make sure to fix the import statements in your files, so all tests should run successfully.

+Notes:

+By completing the reorganization of our React application files and folders, we ensure that we have successfully developed and tested our first React application.

 Repo:

-GitHub repository: arbutuscollege-react-coding
+GitHub repository: arbutuscollege-web_react
 Directory: react_intro
-File: task_5/dashboard/config/setupTests.js, task_5/dashboard/package.json
-Please review your task manually with the following checklist task_5/dashboard/package.json has the start and test scripts
+File: task_5/dashboard/src/App/App.css, task_5/dashboard/src/App/App.jsx, task_5/dashboard/src/App/App.spec.js, task_5/dashboard/src/Notifications/Notifications.css, task_5/dashboard/src/Notifications/Notifications.jsx, task_5/dashboard/src/Notifications/Notifications.spec.js, task_5/dashboard/src/utils/utils.js, task_5/dashboard/src/utils/utils.spec.js, task_5/dashboard/src/assets/holberton-logo.jpg, task_5/dashboard/public/favicon.ico